 June 08, 2018 | Layer on More Google Search Console Data

 Users can now add Google Search Console widgets to reports in report builder.
 The three reports that can be added are Overview, Data by Category or Metrics Chart.
-Overview provides you with such data as Total clicks, Total impressions, Average CTR, and Average positions.
+The Overview provides you with such data as Total clicks, Total impressions, Average CTR, and Average positions.
 The Data by Category reports shows data in categories such as queries, pages, countries and devices.
-The Metrics Chart shows the changes of all of the metrics for GSC widgets in the last 90 days.
+The Metrics Chart shows the changes in all of the metrics for GSC widgets in the last 90 days.

 Throughout 2018, SEMRush has been making significant efforts to improve data-synthesizing across platforms.
 We are already trying out some of these new features which allow us to layer Search Console and Google Analytics data directly onto SEMRush reports.

 Authority Score is a new metric available under Backlinks Analytics that shows how beneficial a backlink can be.
 Backlinks continue to be a major ranking factor indicator for Google and other search engines, but the quality of links will only grow in importance.
 With this new tool, marketers can take a more data-driven approach to pursue backlinks to their website.

 May 23, 2018 | Track Your Baidu Rankings with Position Tracking